-The Mandel Program for Social Leadership
+The Mandel Program for Social Leadership in the North

 The Mandel Foundation–Israel seeks to contribute to the flourishing of Israel as a just, inclusive, and compassionate society, and to improve the quality of life of the country’s residents.
 Based on its belief that outstanding leadership is the key to thriving institutions, societies, and states, the Foundation has invested in educational and social leadership training in Israel for more than 25 years.
 Recently, the Foundation decided to expand its circle of influence and establish a new program for social leadership in Northern Israel.